 Wow, that sounds like a lot to think about, doesn't it?
 You must be thinking it's a wonder anyone cycle commutes at all.
 Well, by reading this far you’re probably keener than most, and you've made a start.
-The stuff you’ve been reading here is the sort of thing most new cyclists find out piecemeal.
-Maybe it will save you some heartache, leaving you more inclined to change the way you get to work.
-If you do it will be only a small change in the scheme of things, but somehow you'll never be quite the same.
+The stuff you’ve been reading here is the sort of thing most new cyclists find out piecemeal, the hard way, and most are put off.
+Maybe it will be different for you and you'll continue cycling to work over the longer term.
+Doing so would only be a small change in the scheme of things, but somehow you'll never be quite the same.

 Further reading: Derailleurs, internal gear hubs and the transport cyclist